Skip to main content

 Factor Deep Dive

 Factor’s value is clarity.
 You choose a plan, you select your meals from a weekly rotation, they arrive ready to heat.
 Every meal has a complete nutritional label.
-The Protein Plus plan delivers 30–55 grams of protein per meal consistently.
+The Protein Plus plan delivers 30 to 55 grams of protein per meal consistently.
 The Keto plan keeps net carbs under 20 grams.
 The Calorie Smart plan keeps total calories under 550.
 These are not estimates; Factor engineers the meals to hit these numbers.

 When I tested Factor, I ordered across all five plans in rotation.
 The best meals were genuinely satisfying: a poblano-stuffed chicken breast with cilantro rice was restaurant-adjacent in quality.
 A pesto salmon with roasted zucchini was clean and flavorful.
 The weakest Factor meals tended toward the repetitive and predictable.
 But the floor was always nutritionally reliable, which matters if you are using meal delivery to manage intake rather than just for convenience.